-California man who drove autistic sons and partner off pier charged with murder
+A California man who drove his wife and autistic sons off a pier is charged with murder

-(CNN)The California father whose two autistic sons died after he drove off a wharf in the Port of Los Angeles has been charged with capital murder, the Los Angeles County District Attorney's Office announced.
+(CNN)The California father whose two sons with autism died after he drove off a wharf in the Port of Los Angeles has been charged with capital murder, the Los Angeles County District Attorney's Office announced.

 Ali Elmezayen, 45, of Hawthorne, California, was charged Wednesday with two counts of murder and one count of attempted murder, the DA's office said.

-On April 9, 2015, Elmezayen drove a vehicle -- with his domestic partner and two sons inside -- off the LA port into the water of the San Pedro Bay.
+On April 9, 2015, Elmezayen drove a vehicle -- with his wife and two sons inside -- off the LA port into San Pedro Bay.
 The defendant escaped the submerged car through his open window.
-His domestic partner, Rabab Diab, could not swim but survived when a nearby fisherman threw her a life preserver.
+His wife, Rabab Diab, could not swim but survived when a nearby fisherman threw her a life preserver.
 The couple's sons, 13-year-old Elhassan and 8-year-old Abdelkrim, drowned, according to the US Attorney's Office of the Central District of California.

+Court documents describe the two sons as "suffer[ing] from severe autism."
+Elmezayen and Diab also have a third son, Elhussein.
+He "was also diagnosed with autism but was high functioning" and "was away at an overnight camp through his high school" when the family car plummeted into the water, according to the legal documents.

+When questioned following the incident, Elmezayen told police that he may have accidentally pressed the accelerator or that he may have passed out as a result of medication he took two days earlier related to his medical condition, Thalassemia Minor, according to official testimony cited in the case.
+(Some patients with this inherited blood disorder that causes fatigue are treated with deferasirox, a medicine known to cause side effects, though fainting is not a common one.)

 About a year later, in May 2016, Elmezayen and Diab filed a lawsuit against the city of Los Angeles and several government entities, according to CNN affiliate KCAL-TV.